 Some criteria will be essential for finding the right journal for your paper.

-An essential criterion for publishing open access is the financing of the publication.
+An essential criterion for publishing Open Access is the financing of the publication.
 Open Access usually does not mean free of charge as publishing still generates costs.
 Some peer-reviewed journals are subsidized, and some will charge publication fees.
 But article processing charges (APCs) do not automatically mean that authors have to pay out of their own pocket.
-Funders often share publication costs; this may also be the case at IST Austria.
+Funders often share publication costs; this may also be the case at ISTA.

 The impact factor (IF) is a measure for academic journals, which reflects the average number of citations of articles published in a certain journal.
 Scientists can thereby compare the influence of different journals within a certain field.
 Efficiency and visibility are essential for the reputation of scientists: higher publicity often promotes careers.